JanLahmann/RasQberry/documentation/RasQberry_TestReport.md

 </p>
 <br/>

+Instead of installing each component individually, a quick way to get started is with the one click installation options.

-## Step 4a: One-Click Install with touch display
+### Step 4a: One-Click Install with touch display

 From the RasQberry Configuration Tool (rasqberry-config):